backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Terraform Cloud.md

 	- *Unlike Sentinel policies, Terraform Cloud evaluates OPA policies immediately before cost estimation*.

 > [!note] Sentinel policies are written using the **Sentinel language**.

+- Once we define policies using sentinel, we must **add them to policy sets** that Terraform Cloud can enforce globally or on specific projects and workspaces.
+- Policy sets are the mapping between policies and workspaces.